-Each Class A Share and Class B Share bestows the right to receive dividends that the Board of Directors of the Corporation declares.
-The amount is identical and is paid on the same date and in the same form as though the Class A Shares and Class B Shares belong to a single category.
+Each Class A Share and Class B Non-Voting Share gives the right to receive dividends that the Board of Directors of the Corporation declares.
+The amount is identical and is paid on the same date and in the same form as though the Class A Shares and Class B Non-Voting Shares belong to a single category.

-During the first and second quarters of 2011, the Corporation declared a dividend of \$0.05 per Class A Share and Class B Share.
 Given the significant investments of the Corporation in its capital projects and the launches of several specialty services, on August 8, 2011, the Board of Directors decided to suspend until further notice the payment of its dividend.
-Consequently, no dividends were paid during the fiscal years 2012 and 2013.
+Consequently, no dividends were paid during the fiscal years 2012, 2013 and 2014.

 Declaration and payment of dividend are the responsibility of the Board of Directors of the Corporation, which takes into consideration the Corporation's financial situation and its cash-flow strategy.
-In addition, in accordance with the Corporation's credit agreements, the Corporation is subject to restrictions including the maintenance of certain financial ratios that may limit the amount of the dividend that the Corporation can declare and pay.
+In addition, in accordance with the Corporation's credit agreements, the Corporation is subject to certain restrictions including the maintenance of certain financial ratios that may limit the amount of the dividend that the Corporation can declare and pay.